 Most communities in the state now notify their own departments as well as third parties like utilities, of newly assigned addresses.
 In the recently deployed Next Generation 9-1-1 system, successful routing of 9-1-1 calls now relies, in part, on up-to-date address information.
 That information is maintained on behalf of the State 911 Department by MassGIS.
 Therefore, it is essential that MassGIS learn about any new, changed, or retired addresses as soon as they are approved at the local level.
 That way, MassGIS can update the address information used by the NG 9-1-1 System, including verifying locations for new addresses.
 All new addresses, even on non-accepted streets and private ways, have to be verified so that emergency services can respond as quickly as possible to a 911 call.

-There are three options for sending address updates to MassGIS:
+There are two options for sending address updates to MassGIS:

 1) Notify MassGIS by email